cache-roaster/OpenComposer/docs/INSTALL_en.md

 ```

 ## Registration for Open OnDemand by administrator
-When you save Open Composer to `/var/www/ood/apps/sys/`, the Open Composer icon will be displayed on the Open OnDemand top page.
+When you save Open Composer to `/var/www/ood/apps/sys/`, the Open Composer icon will be displayed on the Open OnDemand page.
 If it is not displayed, check `./manifest.yml`.

-You can also display Open Composer applications on the Open OnDemand top page.
+You can also display Open Composer applications on the Open OnDemand page.
 For example, if you want to display an application `./sample_apps/apps/Slurm/`,
 create a directory with the same name in the Open OnDemand application directory (`# mkdir /var/www/ood/apps/sys/Slurm`).
 Then, create the following Open OnDemand configuration file `manifest.yml` in that directory.